 While the topic of energy storage is much more complex than we can possibly explore in the context of a single blog post, here are a few things we think you should know about what you can expect to achieve with a reasonable investment in today’s best technologies.

-Energy storage is affordable security in times of crisis
+Energy storage is affordable security in times of crisis.

-Energy storage can squash utility demand fees
+Energy storage can squash utility demand fees.

 Arizona utilities are moving swiftly toward demand-based rate plans that add new fees for the highest single hour (APS) or half hour (SRP) of energy drawn from the grid during the billing cycle.
-Energy Storage can help mitigate these fees—allowing your business to flatten demand peaks by using stored solar energy rather than grid energy.
+Energy Storage can help mitigate these fees—allowing your business to flatten demand peaks using stored solar energy rather than grid energy.
 Peak demand management systems are available today in numerous sizes and price points.

 Hedge against dwindling net metering programs